WhoBrokeTheBuild/Dusk/Docs/CodeStyleGuide.md

 void parseA();
 ```

-Private member variables should be perfixed with `_`.
+Private member variables should be prefixed with `_`.
 Regular member variables should use snakeCase, static member variables should use CamelCase.

 **Right**
 ```cpp